maximilianh/multiSub/README.md

 then be skipped.
 This will create a new ncbiSeqsAndSource.fa file which you can upload again.
 But the skip checkbox is easier.

+Getting rejected is always difficult.
+See this page https://github.com/czbiohub/covidtracker_notes/tree/main/submission_to_public_repo with notes on how to deal with rejection by NCBI.

 ## Submission as manual ENA uploads

 Go to https://www.ebi.ac.uk/ena/submit/sra/#newSubmission-sequenceChoice-start.